marcusoftnet/marcusoftnet.github.io/_posts/2018-09-22-reflections-on-scaling-after-agile-greece.md

 I've just attended [Agile Greece Summit](http://agilesummit.gr/) which was a wonderful event.
 Many awesome speaker, met a few of my heroes ([Linda Rising](http://lindarising.org/), [Michael Feathers](https://michaelfeathers.silvrback.com/), [David Snowden](http://cognitive-edge.com/our-people/dave-snowden/) and [Mark Schwartz](https://itrevolution.com/faculty/mark-schwartz/)) and met new friends ([Portia Tung](https://twitter.com/portiatung), [Alison Coward](https://twitter.com/alisoncoward), [Lisi Hocke](https://twitter.com/lisihocke), [Gary Crawford](https://twitter.com/crawfrd) and [Gwen Diagram](https://twitter.com/gwendiagram), just to mention a few) and finally had many interesting and challenging conversations throughout the conference.

-All in all it was a very good event to attened, expertly organized by an awesome team and I consider myself lucky to have been here.
+All in all it was a very good event to attended, expertly organized by an awesome team and I consider myself lucky to have been here.

 As with many conferences an underlying theme starts to emerge from the different talks.
 I suspect we take inspiration from other speakers and conversations, but I've observed this too many times to think it's a coincidence.

 I wanted a few reflections that I got during this conference.
 It can be summed up in a few very strange sentences:

 > It's all about people, and they are complex systems working in complex systems.
-So you cannot trust their experiences or facting them into do what you want.
+So you cannot trust their experiences or fact-ing them into do what you want.
 But you can put down your sword and listen, and that will open new possibilities that you didn't have before

 Let me explain how I interpret the messages of the two days.